Ahmid/employee-dir/README.md

 # employee-dir
-Employee directory web application that's comprised of a front and back end built using modern tool.
+Employee directory web application that's comprised of a ReactJS frond-end and NodeJS back-end.

 ## Prerequisites